SouzaGuilherme/tarball/README.md

 <img src="img_readme/nodos.png"/>

-still using the kubectl command we can see if all our charts have been installed and are running
+Still using the kubectl command we can see if all our charts have been installed and are running

 ```Shell
 $ kubectl get pods -n worldcities